bt3gl/building_blog/content/heroku_crash.md

 ### Create an account at Heroku.com

-If you haven't done it yet.
-Remember: you will be able to keep up to five applications running (you can always delete them if you need).
+If you haven't done it yet, remember: you will be able to keep up to five applications running (you can always delete them if you need).

 ### Install Git and Heroku Toolbelt